Wells Fargo & Company Reaffirms Buy Rating for Horizon Therapeutics Public (NASDAQ:HZNP)

-Wells Fargo & Company reissued their buy rating on shares of Horizon Therapeutics Public (NASDAQ:HZNP – Get Rating) in a research report released on Friday morning, TipRanks reports.
-The brokerage currently has a $133.00 price objective on the biopharmaceutical company’s stock.
+Wells Fargo & Company reissued their buy rating on shares of Horizon Therapeutics Public (NASDAQ:HZNP – Get Rating) in a research report report published on Friday, TipRanks reports.
+The firm currently has a $133.00 price target on the biopharmaceutical company’s stock.

-A number of other research analysts have also issued reports on HZNP.
-Morgan Stanley raised their target price on shares of Horizon Therapeutics Public from $135.00 to $140.00 and gave the company an overweight rating in a research note on Wednesday, March 2nd.
-Zacks Investment Research upgraded shares of Horizon Therapeutics Public from a strong sell rating to a hold rating and set a $104.00 price objective for the company in a research report on Thursday, March 3rd.
-Piper Sandler reduced their price objective on shares of Horizon Therapeutics Public from $143.00 to $133.00 in a research note on Wednesday, January 26th.
-Oppenheimer assumed coverage on shares of Horizon Therapeutics Public in a research note on Monday, March 14th.
-They issued an outperform rating and a $140.00 price target on the stock.
-Finally, StockNews.com began coverage on shares of Horizon Therapeutics Public in a research report on Thursday, March 31st.
-They issued a hold rating on the stock.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and seven have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has an average rating of Buy and a consensus target price of $133.67.
+Several other analysts also recently commented on HZNP.
+Piper Sandler lowered their target price on shares of Horizon Therapeutics Public from $143.00 to $133.00 in a report on Wednesday, January 26th.
+Zacks Investment Research upgraded shares of Horizon Therapeutics Public from a strong sell rating to a hold rating and set a $104.00 price objective for the company in a report on Thursday, March 3rd.
+Oppenheimer started coverage on shares of Horizon Therapeutics Public in a report on Monday, March 14th.
+They set an outperform rating and a $140.00 price objective for the company.
+Morgan Stanley raised their price objective on shares of Horizon Therapeutics Public from $135.00 to $140.00 and gave the stock an overweight rating in a report on Wednesday, March 2nd.
+Finally, StockNews.com started coverage on shares of Horizon Therapeutics Public in a report on Thursday, March 31st.
+They set a hold rating for the company.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and seven have assigned a buy rating to the company.
+According to data from MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $133.67.

-A number of hedge funds have recently bought and sold shares of HZNP.
-Johnson Financial Group Inc. purchased a new stake in Horizon Therapeutics Public in the fourth quarter worth about $25,000.
-Ellevest Inc. grew its position in shares of Horizon Therapeutics Public by 124.8% during the fourth quarter.
-Ellevest Inc. now owns 290 shares of the biopharmaceutical company’s stock worth $31,000 after purchasing an additional 161 shares in the last quarter.
-UMB Bank N A MO purchased a new stake in shares of Horizon Therapeutics Public during the fourth quarter worth about $34,000.
-Covestor Ltd purchased a new position in Horizon Therapeutics Public during the 4th quarter valued at approximately $37,000.
-Finally, Citizens National Bank Trust Department purchased a new position in Horizon Therapeutics Public during the 4th quarter valued at approximately $38,000.
-88.11% of the stock is currently owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the company.
+Johnson Financial Group Inc. bought a new stake in Horizon Therapeutics Public during the fourth quarter valued at approximately $25,000.
+Ellevest Inc. lifted its position in Horizon Therapeutics Public by 124.8% during the fourth quarter.
+Ellevest Inc. now owns 290 shares of the biopharmaceutical company’s stock valued at $31,000 after purchasing an additional 161 shares during the last quarter.
+UMB Bank N A MO bought a new stake in Horizon Therapeutics Public during the fourth quarter valued at approximately $34,000.
+Covestor Ltd bought a new stake in Horizon Therapeutics Public during the fourth quarter valued at approximately $37,000.
+Finally, Citizens National Bank Trust Department bought a new stake in Horizon Therapeutics Public during the fourth quarter valued at approximately $38,000.
+Institutional investors own 88.11% of the company’s stock.

 Horizon Therapeutics Public Company Profile (Get Rating)